One Year of Great Poker Results – Overview

 One Foot in the Simulation and One Foot in the Real World

-The hardest part of my recent journey has been to reconcile what I learn from the theorists with the realities of playing against humans.
+The hardest part of my recent journey has been to reconcile what I learned from the theorists with the realities of playing against humans.
 As I noted above, all of my poker is played live, and live players are notoriously light-years removed from equilibrium (aka “Game Theory Optimal” or “GTO”).
-So plays that are theoretically correct can be much less profitable against carbon-based lifeforms.
+So, plays that are theoretically correct can be much less profitable against carbon-based lifeforms.

 My first goal is to learn the equilibrium (GTO) play.
 Then figure out how my opponents are deviating from GTO.
 Once I’ve done that, I then deviate from the GTO play to exploit the specific mistakes my opponents are making.